 There are specific ways of tying shoelaces that can help prevent heel slippage.
 Among them are:

 - Lock the shoelace at the upper part of the shoe.
 This tying system will help pull your foot back into the heel of the shoe and prevent it from slipping off.
-It will also improve the comfortability of your shoes.
+It will also improve the comfort of your shoes.

 The bowless tying system allows you to wear your shoes snuggly without tightening the laces.
 When you pull the laces, they won’t move and will cause a minor pressure on the tongue of the shoes.
 This pressure comes from your heel, hence securing your heel inside the shoes and reducing the risk of tendonitis and similar foot problems.

 - Avoid folding over or bending the heel when you slip on your shoes.
 You can use a shoehorn, which provides support and maintains the shape of your shoes for a longer period.

 Heel slippage is inevitable, but taking the few precautions listed above will help reduce the possibility.
 There are several reasons why heel slippage in running shoes happens.
 Among them are: